Medicine career here and in other countries

 In Costa Rica, first-year students enter Medicine once they have been accepted for the degree at the academic center in which they enroll.
 Something similar happens in law schools in the United States, where a bachelor’s degree in some social science is required as an admission criterion.

-I remember with pleasure some anecdotes that Dr. Luis Guillermo Brenes Sobrado told me about his time studying for the university baccalaureate with an emphasis in Chemistry at Haverford College, in Pennsylvania, before starting Medicine at Temple University, also in Pennsylvania.
+I remember with pleasure some anecdotes that Dr. Luis Guillermo Brenes Sobrado told me regarding his time studying for the university baccalaureate with an emphasis in Chemistry at Haverford College, in Pennsylvania, before starting Medicine at Temple University, also in Pennsylvania.

 Dr. Brenes Sobrado was head of the Medicine Section of the San Juan de Dios Hospital.
-But returning to the article, Gutiérrez indicates that what is relevant for training is to eliminate what does not contribute, such as four semesters under the microscope: a doctor never uses the microscope again.
+But returning to the article, Gutiérrez indicates that what is relevant for training is to eliminate what does not contribute, such as four semesters under the microscope: a doctor never uses the microscope once more.
 This excludes pathologists, obviously.

-I imagine that the “four semesters in the microscope” could have meaning in the American curriculum, where students use microscopes in courses such as General Biology and Botany during the undergraduate stage (bachelor’s degree with an emphasis in Biology), and later, already in Medicine , in Histology and Pathology courses.
+I imagine that the “four semesters in the microscope” might have meaning in the American curriculum, where students use microscopes in courses such as General Biology and Botany during the undergraduate stage (bachelor’s degree with an emphasis in Biology), and later, already in Medicine , in Histology and Pathology courses.

 Technological developments can improve traditional teaching styles, at all levels and areas of knowledge.
 Gutiérrez says that imaging techniques would be very good for learning anatomy, and not just as a diagnostic tool.